Mónica Santa María: Death

 Santa María and Heredia attended the wedding of the latter's friend, Héctor Banquero Herrera, at María Reina Church in San Isidro, on March 12, 1994.
 During the after party, their friends asked when the couple would marry, to which Heredia replied negatively after she revealed her desire to marry.
 Angered by the response, she publicly left the party on a taxi that took her to her parents' house, where she noticed that she had forgotten a suitcase at Heredia's red Mitsubishi car, parked at his residence.
-She drove in her car to the building, taking Heredia's 9mm SIG Sauer while waiting to be attended.
+She drove in her car to the building, taking Heredia's 9mm SIG Sauer while waiting to be attended to.
 She then drove to her empty apartment building in La Molina, purchased five months prior.
 The couple had already argued over the subject before.
 Santa María had been a point of attention during the event, signing autographs for her fans present at the party, which included children.

 Heredia received a call from Santa María at 11 p.m., who claimed that she was going to use his pistol to commit suicide.
 This caused him to contact her parents before leaving to be with friends in a beach south of Lima.
 Santa María's parents arrived at her residence and left after she claimed that Heredia's claims were false and that she was too tired and needed to rest.
 After her parents left convinced of what she told them, she called him again telling him to not call her parents and that, after she was done with it, he would get his gun back soon from César Coello—the engineer in charge of their new apartment—saying that it was the only thing he was interested in.